qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 12_ Logic Languages.md

 From a logical point of view, our database still deﬁnes the same relationships.
 A Prolog interpreter, however, will no longer be able to ﬁnd answers.
 Even a simple query like ?- path(a, a) will never terminate.
 To see why, consider Figure 12.2.
 The interpreter ﬁrst uniﬁes path(a, a) with the left-hand side of path(X, Y) :- path(X, Z), edge(Z, Y).
 It then considers the goals on the right-hand side, the ﬁrst of which (path(X, Z)), uniﬁes with the left-hand side of the very same rule, leading to an inﬁnite regression.
 In effect, the Prolog interpreter gets lost in an inﬁnite branch of the search tree, and never discovers ﬁnite branches to the right.
 We could avoid this problem by exploring the tree in breadth-ﬁrst order, but that strategy was rejected by Prolog’s designers because of its expense: it can require substantially more space, and does not lend itself to a stack-based imple- mentation. ■

 ## 12.2.5 Extended Example: Tic-Tac-Toe

+In the previous subsection we saw how the order of clauses in the Prolog database, EXAMPLE 12.19

+Tic-tac-toe in Prolog and the order of terms within a right-hand side, can affect both the efﬁciency of

 ![Figure 12.2 Inﬁnite regression...](images/page_634_vector_302.png)
 *Figure 12.2 Inﬁnite regression in Prolog.
 In this ﬁgure even a simple query like ?- path(a, a) will never terminate: the interpreter will never ﬁnd the trivial branch.*